 God is not begotten, by their own admission, but the Son is.
 Thus the Son does not have the quality of God as being unbegotten.
 They claim that begotten in reference to his Son means that he is eternally begotten in the past and the future, or some trinitarians have stated that begotten only refers to his "human nature", not his "divine nature" as God.

 This is the phrase that is used in Greek however to describe the trinity: "treis hypostaseis en mia ousia", ("three persons in one substance"), or "mia ousia, treis hypostaseis" ("One essence in three hypostases").
-It becomes more confusing when one sees the definition of hypostasis:
+It becomes more confusing when one sees how hypostasis is being defined:

-As noted earlier, some translations translate the word hypostasis in Hebrews 1:3 as "substance", "being" or "nature" rather than "person", which seems to overlap ousia with hypostasis, rather than make a distinction between the two.
-In actuality, Hebrews 1:1,3 shows that God is a person -- one hypostasis, not three, and that Jesus is the image of the one person. -- New American Standard, American Standard, New Revised Standard, Revised Standard, Today's English (Good News), etc.
+As noted earlier, some translations render the word hypostasis in Hebrews 1:3 as "substance" (American Standard Version.
+Darby), "being" (New International Version; God's Word Translation) or "nature" (Holman Christian Standard; English Standard; New American Standard) rather than "person", which seems to overlap ousia with hypostasis, rather than make a distinction between the two.
+In actuality, Hebrews 1:1-3 shows that God is one person -- one hypostasis, not three.
+One person is God who speaks through the prophets of old, and this one person now speaks through His Son, Jesus Christ.
+Jesus is the image of the one person who is God in Hebrews 1:1.

 Do trinitarians mean by essence -- substance, form, body, person, qualities of character or qualities of being?
-It is really difficult to pin them down.
+They appear to give it basically the same meaning as "being" or "nature".
 Sometimes they use it in one manner, such as "nature" in reference, as in spiritual substance as opposed to material substance, and other times they seem to use it as meaning the qualities of character, such as love, etc., or qualities of being, especially as regarding being uncreated.
-But if to be everything that God is means that one is uncreated, wouldn't it also mean that one is unbegotten, since this is also a quality of God?

 If essence means "being", as it is defined sometimes by them, does it mean that all three persons are the same sentient being?
 We have never seen them state this as such, but it would seem so, since it is claimed that all three are one omniscient being, which, in effect would mean that they are all one sentient being, having the exact same sentiency.
 Yet, they claim that there are three totally separate individuals -- persons -- who all are totally and completely the same essence, everything that God is.
+This, in effect, would end up saying that God is three separate and distinct sentient beings all of whom are individually the same one Sentient Being who is Ominscient.
 According to them, Jesus is not part of God -- he is totally and fully God.
 The Father is not part of God, he is totally and fully God.
 The holy spirit is not part of God, but totally and fully God.
 Yet, in contradiction to this, by some of the arguments presented, they would attribute to each person a separate sentiency, each having his own will, etc. It seems that they are not concerned with inconsistencies, claiming that we are not meant to understand the essence of the Godhead, we are only to accept it as revealed by the holy spirit (which, however, no where is such a contradiction ever actualy revealed by the holy spirit).
 In fact, many of them claim that not to believe this doctrine means that one is thinking only humanly, and not with the spiritual mind, and thus, they claim, such a person who views God as a totally separate being from the being of Jesus does not have the enlightenment of God's spirit.

 Many of them claim that each person (hypostasis) is equal, but if we point out to them the scriptures that show that Jesus is subject to the only true God, they simply claim by adding to the scriptures that their alleged second person of the trinity voluntarily subjects himself to their alleged first person of the trinity, while in substance their three alleged person of their alleged trinity are claimed to be equal.
-In effect, one of their alleged person of the Supreme Being has another Supreme Being who is the first person of their alleged Supreme Being, etc.
+In effect, all three are equally wholly and fully the Supreme Being, but at the same time all three are not equally wholly and fully the Supreme Being.

 In summary, the exact definitions seem to be kept in vague, mysterious terms, which can serve the purpose of mystifying the one learning so much that he is awed by the terminology used.
-And oddly enough, some of them claim that this mysteriousness is even proof of this doctrine is from God, not man.
+And oddly enough, many, if not most, of them claim that this mysteriousness is even proof of this doctrine is from God, not man.

-The "Christian" extra-Biblical trinitarian philosophy with its unique applications of terms is not found anywhere else; even the heathen trinities (trinitarians like to use the word "triad" to describe heathen trinities, although both the heathen "triads" and the so-called Christian trinity are referred to in ancient Greek by the same word, the word often transliterated as trias) do not have such a philosophy.
+The "Christian" extra-Biblical trinitarian philosophy with its unique applications of terms is not found anywhere else; even the heathen trinities (trinitarians like to use the word "triad" to describe heathen trinities, although both the heathen "triads" and the so-called Christian trinity are referred to in earlier Greek manuscripts by the same word, the word often transliterated as trias) do not have such a philosophy.
 Some of the heathen religions define their trinities almost exactly as "Christian modalist" or "oneness" believers, however.
+It appears the later concept of trinity may have arisen from the earlier modalist concept.
+Niether concept, however, is ever presented in the Bible.

 Given the common application of a person as a living sentient being, the idea of claiming three persons as God does in effect make three gods, but trinitarians deny that the common application applies to the trinitarian Godhead.
-They will even accuse one who would make such an application to God and Christ of bringing God down to the human level, as though God cannot possibly be one person without being a human.
+They will even accuse one who would make such an application to God and Christ of bringing God down to the human level, as though. accoring to their argument, God cannot possibly be one person without being a human.

 Updated January 3, 2002, RRD